-Are you looking to buy Stripe stock?
-At the moment, they’re a privately owned company.
-Therefore, you can’t trade them as of yet.
-However, the noise for a Stripe IPO is growing louder and louder.
-In fact, top analysts have said that they believe Stripe could be the biggest IPO in 2021.
+The noise for a Stripe IPO is growing louder and louder.
+Top analysts have said that they believe Stripe could be a big one.
 Whether that’s true or not remains to be seen.
-Will Strip stock IPO?
-Hopefully, where there’s smoke there’s fire and it happens.
+Will Strip Stock IPO?
+Hopefully, where there’s smoke, there’s fire, and it happens.

-Right now you can’t buy Stripe stock.
-There have been rumors of a Stripe IPO happening in 2021.
+Right now, you can’t buy Stripe stock.
+Rumors have been spread that a Stripe IPO will happen soon.
 But those rumors are so far unsubstantiated.
 However, they’re an exciting company and would have many excited investors should they decide to become publicly traded.

 They could be more stable than the Coinbase stock IPO that occurred recently.
-People were incredibly excited for that IPO as anything to do with cryptocurrency gets people going these days.
+People were incredibly excited about that IPO, as anything to do with cryptocurrency gets people going.

-An increasing number of people and businesses around the world have switched to online payment services for sending and receiving money.
-Especially after the Covid-19 pandemic.
+Many people and businesses worldwide have switched to online payment services for sending and receiving money, especially after the Covid-19 pandemic.

-The shift has created a massive opportunity for both established and emerging fintech companies to capitalize on the booming growth in the online payment space.
+The shift has created a massive opportunity for established and emerging fintech companies to capitalize on the booming growth in online payment.

 Stripe, like PayPal, allows businesses to accept online payments for goods and services.
 Its products and solutions enable online credit and debit card payment processing.
 Its customers range from small merchants to big companies such as Amazon, Salesforce, Target, Shopify, and Lyft.

 Stripe recently raised $600 million in its latest funding round, with its valuation hitting $95 billion.
-That makes it the most valuable startup in the history of the U.S. The current valuation translates to a sharp surge of nearly 3-fold when compared to a valuation of about $36 billion in October.
+That makes it the most valuable startup in the history of the U.S. The current valuation translates to a sharp surge of nearly 3-fold compared to about $36 billion in October.

 One of the key reasons behind Stripe’s rapid growth is its user-friendly interface.
 Merchants can easily set up their accounts and start selling online.
-Millions of enterprises around the world use Stripe to receive payments and send payouts; besides managing their businesses online.
+Millions of enterprises worldwide use Stripe to receive payments, send payouts, and manage their businesses online.
 Just think of how that’d affect Stripe stock.
-Their IPO would be out of this world if it moved based off their valuation.
+Their IPO would be out of this world if it moved based on their valuation.

-The history of Stripe dates back to 2010 when two brothers Patrick and John Collison founded the company with the objective of simplifying the process of accepting payments on the web.
+The history of Stripe dates back to 2010 when two brothers, Patrick and John Collison, founded the company to simplify the process of accepting payments on the web.

-Back then, Patrick was working on few side projects and realized how difficult it was to receive payments online.
+Back then, Patrick worked on a few side projects and realized how difficult it was to receive payments online.
 This inspired the brothers to develop a payment system prototype.